MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-lamna.md

 ### Data management landing zone

-A critical concept for every cloud scale analytics implementation is having one data management landing zone.
+A critical concept for every data management and analytics scenario implementation is having one data management landing zone.
 This subscription contains resources that will be shared across all of the landing zones.
 This includes shared networking components, like a firewall and private DNS zones.
 It also includes resources for data and cloud governance, such as Azure Policy and Azure Purview.

 ### Patient data landing zone

 In Lamna's organizational chart, the patient management group is part of the operations group.
-However, given the extreme sensitivity of the data they use, they will have their own data landing zone in the cloud scale analytics architecture.
+However, given the extreme sensitivity of the data they use, they will have their own data landing zone in the data management and analytics scenario architecture.

 This landing zone will host a copy of the detailed patient data and health records from the company's patient management application and related data products.
 These data products will be loaded into the landing zone by data integrations that'll regularly ingest the data into the cloud and land it in Azure Data Lake Storage.